This Monogamous, Poisonous Rat Is Full of Surprises

 The team set up 35 camera traps in central Kenya, which monitored free-roaming rats from March to September 2018.
 The cameras struggled to detect their movements, as the crested rats move slowly through their environment.
 In future, “mapping their range and habitat preferences will require carefully designed and targeted surveys,” wrote the authors in their paper.

 More excitingly, the researchers managed to capture 25 individuals.
 This was an extraordinary number, given how rare these creatures are, but also because they’re exceptionally difficult to trap.
-Using aromatic foods like fish, peanut butter, and vanilla seemed to do the trick.
+Using aromatic foods like fish and peanut butter eventually lured them in.

 With close-up access to the animals, the researchers determined their sex and weight, gathered feces, tissue, and hair samples, and placed tags on their ears (the scientists wore leather gloves to avoid contact with the poison).
 Most of the captured rats were released back into the wild, and the methods used were in accordance with the American Society of Mammalogists guidelines on the ethical treatment of research subjects.